 A warm welcome to all readers from ricksteves.com!
 I am delighted to be the blog of the month again for April.
 As a tour guide and professional traveler, I typically like to write about all of the various topics that pass through my mind–mostly art, history, food, culture.
 You can find out more about my adventures and the pretty places I go on Facebook, Instagram and Twitter, each one has a unique feed.
-The one topic that you will find well disussed here is the one I consider daily on the road, packing.
+The one topic that you will find well discussed here is the one I consider daily on the road, packing.
 I’ve complied a short list of highlights of my packing tips.

 A well packed bag can really help to make a trip easy.
 It’s something that, when done well, you don’t even need to think about.
 A poorly packed bag can cause headaches and waste a lot of your time and energy, mostly by replacing forgotten items, lugging overly heavy bags across cobbled streets and so on.
-I am here to help aleviate the packing dilemmas for travelers, if I can.
+I am here to help alleviate the packing dilemmas for travelers, if I can.

 You’ll find lots of articles on my blog on packing topics with as much advice as you could ask for.
 I’ve been at this life on the road for over 16 years now, and I’ve learned a thing or two.
 I’ve also learned from veteran road warriors in our office, as well as from Rick, who actually practices what he preaches and carries a very light bag.
 I hope you’ll find something useful that inspires you, and you can also check out the packing video I did for Rick here.